mathee00/hello-world/README.md

 # hello-world
 Hi!
 Hello!
-Bonjour!

-This repo consists,
+Bonjour!👋

-1)All the instructions to clone a GitHub repo
+## All the instructions to clone a GitHub repo

   First copy the pathe of the folder which you want to clone and open the path in the cmd.
   Type `cd` and past the path.